nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.isTTSEnabled"></a>
 ## *isTTSEnabled <sup>method</sup>*

-Check whether TTS is enabled or not.
+Check whether TTS Engine is enabled or not.

 ### Parameters